 - Maximum Exposure: If you selected Automatic as the Exposure Offset, you can limit the automatic exposure setting by selecting a maximum exposure level.
 The Maximum Exposure drop-down menu is only available when the Exposure setting is set to Automatic.
-By setting a maximum exposure level for low-light situations, you can control the camera's exposure time to let in the maximum amount of light without creating blurry images. - Priority: If you selected Automatic as the Exposure Offset, you can set Image Rate or Exposure as the priority.

-- When set to Image Rate, the camera will maintain the set image rate as the priority and will not adjust the exposure beyond what can be recorded for the set image rate. - When set to Exposure, the camera will maintain the exposure setting as the priority, and will override the set image rate to achieve the best image possible. - Enable Wide Dynamic Range: You can enable automatic color adjustments through Wide Dynamic Range (WDR).
-This allows the camera to adjust the video image to accommodate scenes where bright light and dark shadow are clearly visible. - Backlight Compensation: If your scene has areas of intense light that cause the overall image to be too dark, click to select the checkbox for Backlight Compensation, and then enter a value (either by typing a number, or selecting one using the up and down arrows) that results in a well-exposed image.
+By setting a maximum exposure level for low-light situations, you can control the camera's exposure time to let in the maximum amount of light without creating blurry images. - Priority: If you selected Automatic as the Exposure Offset, you can set Image Rate or Exposure as the priority. - When set to Image Rate, the camera will maintain the set image rate as the priority and will not adjust the exposure beyond what can be recorded for the set image rate. - When set to Exposure, the camera will maintain the exposure setting as the priority, and will override the set image rate to achieve the best image possible. - Enable Wide Dynamic Range: You can enable automatic color adjustments through Wide Dynamic Range (WDR).
+This allows the camera to adjust the video image to accommodate scenes where bright light and dark shadow are clearly visible.
+See the section titled Understanding Backlight Compensation (BLC) and Wide Dynamic Range (WDR). - Backlight Compensation: If your scene has areas of intense light that cause the overall image to be too dark, click to select the checkbox for Backlight Compensation, and then enter a value (either by typing a number, or selecting one using the up and down arrows) that results in a well-exposed image.
+See the section titled Understanding Backlight Compensation (BLC) and Wide Dynamic Range (WDR). - Maximum Gain: To limit the automatic gain setting, click to select the the appropriate Maximum Gain from the drop-down menu.
+By setting the maximum gain level for low-light situations, you can maximize the detail of an image without creating excessive noise in the images. - Iris: You can allow the camera to control the iris by selecting Automatic, or you can manually set it to Open or Closed.